-- 1. Develop and implement an Illness Policy that outlines procedures for swimmers that may be experiencing symptoms (Appendix E); - Conduct daily symptom screenings for swimmers by having them complete the BC COVID-19 Self- Assessment Tool; - 3.
-Maintain a strict 'zero' tolerance stance for 'training while sick' ensure that swimmers do not participate if they are symptomatic; - 4.
-Implement enhanced hygiene protocols: - a.
-Frequent and proper handwashing - b.
-Avoid touching eyes, nose and mouth - c.
-Cough in your sleeve - 5.
-Have swimmers sign the Participant Agreement (Appendix G) and Swimming Canada / Swim BC Assumption of Risk Form (see Appendix F).
-The Participant Agreement needs to be modified to your club's name.
-Completed forms will be retained at the club level (do not submit to Swim BC).
-The completed Assumption of Risk Forms for each member of your club are to be sent to Swim BC.
+- 1. Develop and implement an Illness Policy that outlines procedures for swimmers that may be experiencing symptoms (Appendix D);

+- 2. Conduct daily symptom screenings for swimmers by having them answer a wellness questionnaire or complete a self-assessment;

+- 3. Maintain a strict 'zero' tolerance stance for 'training while sick' ensure that swimmers do not participate if they are symptomatic;

+- 4. Implement enhanced hygiene protocols:

+- a.
+Frequent and proper handwashing

+- b.
+Avoid touching eyes, nose and mouth

+- c.
+Cough in your sleeve